Nick Abbot 10pm - 1am

-Tim Farron Refuses To Say If He Thinks Homosexuality Is A Sin
+Tim Farron Refuses To Say Whether He Thinks Homosexuality Is A Sin

 Tim Farron refused to say whether he thinks homosexuality is a sin in a testy interview on LBC.

 Brian in Highgate called LBC's Leaders Live to ask the Liberal Democrat leader about his attitude to homosexuality.

 And when Mr Farron was asked whether he thinks it was a sin, he refused to give an answer.

 The Lib Dem leader said: "I dealt with that weeks ago."

 When Nick asked him to remind the listeners of his position, Mr Farron insisted: "Do you know what, we're not going there.
 My personal faith is my personal faith."